skartknet/uSlack/docs/_pages/CustomizingMessages.md

 You can use placholders in your messages that will be replaced by the property value.
 The placeholders have the structure `{propertyAlias}`.
 For example, `{name}` will be replaced by the Name property and `{id}` by the Id property.
 The properties available for these placeholders are the name, id, createDate, deleteDate (if node has been deleted) and the custom properties available in the entity.

-## Creating interactive Messages templates
-Controller is the 'block_id' of a Block
-Action is the 'action_id' of an Element